MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/atoll-atoll-l-wtoll-wtoll-l.md

 **_wtoll** is identical to **atoll** except that it takes a wide character string as a parameter.

 The versions of these functions that have the **_l** suffix are identical to the versions that don't have it, except that they use the locale parameter that's passed in instead of the current locale.
-For more information, see [Locale](../../c-runtime-library/locale.md).
+For more information, see [Locale](../locale.md).

 By default, this function's global state is scoped to the application.
 To change this behavior, see [Global state in the CRT](../global-state.md).

-### Generic-Text Routine Mappings
+### Generic-text routine mappings

 |Tchar.h routine|_UNICODE and _MBCS not defined|_MBCS defined|_UNICODE defined|
 |---------------------|--------------------------------------|--------------------|-----------------------|